telicent-oss/smart-caches-core/docs/data-security/index.md

 ### User Attributes

-Our existing security model closely couples RDF-ABAC labels with the User Attributes returned by the [Telicent Access][TcAccess] service where user attributes are returned in a specific JSON object schema.
-Applications are also strongly coupled to Access in that they need to be directly aware of configuring themselves to talk to it in order to retrieve user attributes to provide label enforcement decisions.
-While recently this has been decoupled slightly by the move to the new [Telicent Auth][TcAuth] server where we now rely upon OIDC User Info endpoints for this information we're still only utilising a subset of the information that the server returns us for data access decisions.

-Therefore as part of this new API we adopt a similar approach to [Labels](#label-format--syntax) in that we move to treat user attributes as opaque byte sequences with responsibility for retrieving and interpreting user attributes left to plugins via their `AttributesProvider` and `AttributesParser` implementations.
-This means that the burden of configuring any necessary supporting services, e.g. connectivity to [Telicent Access][TcAccess]/[Telicent Auth][TcAuth], becomes an internal implementation detail of a plugin, rather than an application concern.

-As with labels the `UserAttributes<T>` interface treats user attributes in abstract terms from an application perspective while allowing a plugin implementation to decode the user attributes into whatever data structure(s) are appropriate.
-A plugins implementation of the `AttributesParser` interface can supply whatever decoding logic it needs for its implementation.

 User attributes may include a variety of user attributes, including but not limited to the following:

 - User specific attributes, e.g. name, job role, clearance, nationality etc.
 - Request contextual attributes, e.g. physical location, device, connection

-Part of this Security Plugin model is that a customers chosen plugin can provide data from as many attribute sources, and of many types, as is needed to enforce a given security labelling schema.
+Historically a subset of this was provided by [Telicent Access][TcAccess] via a custom JSON API but that proved to be insufficient for our needs and we've more recently introduced the [Telicent Auth][TcAuth] server.
+The new server is OpenID compliant so provides a `/userinfo` endpoint from which we can obtain user information.
+So we now rely upon OIDC User Info endpoints for information about a users roles, permissions, groups and attributes.
+When using the [JAX-RS base server](../jaxrs-base-server/index.md#user-info-lookup) this is automatically obtained and injected into the request provided the service is suitably configured.

+Therefore for the purposes of Data Security Plugins we propose to pass this `UserInfo` in as part of the [request context](#requestcontext) and then a plugin can use whatever aspects of the user info they need to make access decisions.

+Note that this does not preclude a plugin developer having their plugin connect to additional services

 ### Data Access Enforcement

-Data Access Enforcement is done by combining the users retrieved [User Attributes](#user-attributes) with the [Labels](#label-format--syntax) present on the data.
-This is done by first preparing an `Authorizer` via the `prepareAuthorizer()` method passing in the user attributes.  `Authorizer` instances are intended to be scoped to the lifetime of a single user request so they may cache any access decisions if they encounter the same labels repeatedly.
+Data Access Enforcement is done by combining the [User Attributes](#user-attributes) with the [Labels](#label-format--syntax) present on the data.
+This is done by first preparing an `Authorizer` via the `prepareAuthorizer()` method passing in the request context, which includes access to user attributes.  `Authorizer` instances are intended to be scoped to the lifetime of a single user request so they may cache any access decisions if they encounter the same labels repeatedly.

 Once an application has an `Authorizer` it calls the `canRead()` methods passing in the labels for the data it needs an access decision for and any additional required parameters.
 This returns either `true` for accessible, or `false` for